cbwall/CSIA-corals/README.md

-# CSIA-corals
+# AA-CSIA-corals
-Compound specific isotope analyses of coral amino acids
+Amino acid compound specific isotope analyses of reef corals, their symbiont algae, and a plankton endmember.